mayabosy/mayabosy/README.md

 ### About Me

-Computer Science graduate with experience in full-stack development across web and desktop platforms.
-Comfortable working with JavaScript, TypeScript, React, PHP, and SQL, with additional experience in Java and Microsoft Azure.
-I focus on writing clean, accessible, and maintainable code, and enjoy building responsive interfaces and scalable systems.
+Computer Science graduate with First Class Honours from Northumbria University.
+I have hands-on experience in full-stack web development, with a focus on building accessible, responsive, and scalable applications.
+My main stack includes JavaScript/TypeScript, React, PHP, and SQL, with additional skills in cloud deployment using Microsoft Azure.

 ---